Hodge level for weighted complete intersections: Introduction

-\item[(iv)] The derived category $\Dbcoh(X)$ contains a subcategory of $3$-Calabi--Yau type as a semi-orthogonal complement to an exceptional collection if and only if $X$ is either a five-dimensional quartic hypersurface in~\mbox{$\P(1^6,2)$}, or a five-dimensional complete intersection of a quadric and a cubic in~$\P^7$, or a seven-dimensional cubic in $\P^8$. \end{itemize} \end{corollary}
+\begin{remark} If $X$ is either a five-dimensional quartic hypersurface in~\mbox{$\P(1^6,2)$}, or a five-dimensional complete intersection of a quadric and a cubic in~$\P^7$, or a seven-dimensional cubic in $\P^8$, then the derived category $\Dbcoh(X)$ contains a subcategory of $3$-Calabi--Yau type as a semi-orthogonal complement to an exceptional collection, see~\mbox{\cite[Proposition~4.6(3)]{IM15}}.
+It would be intersting to find out if the converse is also true. \end{remark}

 The notions we have introduced above are related to the following classical notion.